3 Goal Setting Methodologies Used by Interim Executives

 Some areas of managing a business are like working in science – especially when it comes to goal setting.
 If you follow tried-and-tested methodologies, you can replicate the success and results others before have achieved.
 Interim management employs some of these practices to get foolproof results.

-Interim management practices: OKR methodology
+Methodologies Used by Interim Executives: OKR methodology

 The OKR methodology (Objectives and Key Results) focuses on results.
 Instead of centering around tasks to meet goals, this practice is driven by the outcome.
 After setting results the organization wishes to achieve – for example, gaining a 100 new customers – they will measure key results against that metric to find out how much progress they have made towards the goal(s).